origin405/EchoPDF/README.md

 The development of EchoPDF has been a comprehensive learning experience, providing valuable insights into full-stack development, project management, and the challenges of bringing a simple yet complex application to market.
 These lessons will hopefully prove invaluable in my future development endeavors and professional growth.

+## 11. Contact Information
 Thank you for reading, it means a lot to me.
+If you find what I do interesting, and you want to offer me a job, partnership, or projects, please shoot me an email at marvinnlhy@gmail.com.
+I'll reply as soon as possible.
+Thank you, and that's all folks.

 Sincerely,
 Hong Yu (Marvin)